Limited AFS licensees: Complying with your licensing obligations

 General licensing obligations

 As a limited AFS licensee, you must comply with most of the same general licensing obligations as other AFS licensees.
-The only exceptions are the transitional competence requirements that apply for some limited AFS licensees and the exemption from the obligation to lodge audited accounts: see Ongoing financial reporting.
+The only exemption for some limited AFS licensees is from the obligation to lodge audited accounts (see Ongoing financial reporting).

 The general obligations included in the list below are set out in section 912A(1) of the Corporations Act 2001 (Corporations Act) and require you to:

-• have a dispute resolution system if you provide financial services to retail clients (see section 912A(1)(g))
+• have a compliant dispute resolution system and be a member of the Australian Financial Complaints Authority (AFCA), if you provide financial services to retail clients, and

-• establish and maintain adequate risk management systems (see section 912A(1)(h)), and
+• establish and maintain adequate risk management systems.

 While you would have demonstrated that you are able to comply with these obligations when you applied for your limited AFS licence, you must also ensure that you comply with them on an ongoing basis.